 Hi, I am Wenjie!

-I’m a first-year Ph.D. student in Neural Computation at Carnegie Mellon University, where I’m fortunate to work with Jessica Cantlon, Leila Wehbe, and Yonatan Bisk.
+I am a Ph.D. student in Neural Computation at Carnegie Mellon University, advised by Yonatan Bisk.

-Before starting my Ph.D., I was an Assistant Research Scientist at NYU, collaborating with Brenden Lake and Moira Dillon.
+Prior to starting my Ph.D., I was an Assistant Research Scientist at NYU, where I collaborated with Brenden Lake.
 Before that, I worked with Guangyu Robert Yang at MIT.
-I earned my M.S. in Computer Science from NYU and my B.A. in Mathematics and Philosophy from Washington University in St. Louis.
+I received my M.S. in Computer Science from NYU and my B.A. in Mathematics and Philosophy from Washington University in St. Louis.

 Concept · Representation · Compositionality · Deep Learning · Cognitive Science